Lisa040417/yumenglu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 😃 About me
 I am currently a 4th year undergraduate at [School of Precision Instrument and Optoelectronics Engineering (SPIOE)](https://jyxy.tju.edu.cn/en/) , Tianjin University (TJU).
-Also I am conducting dual-degree program with the [College of Intelligence and Computing (CIC)](https://cic.tju.edu.cn/english/home.htm)
+Also I am conducting a dual-degree program with the [College of Intelligence and Computing (CIC)](https://cic.tju.edu.cn/english/home.htm).

+I have some experiences in nano-fab, flexible electronics, FPGA.
+My research interests now lies in silicon photonics and integrated photonics.

 # 🔥 News